EricDarve/NLA/content/Operator and matrix norms.md

 ### Measuring the size of a matrix

 This is the main norm we will use.
-It can be derived from the [[Vector norms]] and extended to matrices
+It can be derived from the [[Vector norms|vector norms]] and extended to matrices
 $$
 \| A \|_p = \sup_{x \neq 0} \frac{\|A x\|_p}{\|x\|_p} = \max_{\|x\|_p = 1} \| Ax \|_p
 $$